lamng3/lamng3.github.io/index.md

 I am interested in Large Language Models, Efficient Machine Learning, and Multi-agent Systems.
 I am fortunate to be advised by [Yinghui Wu](https://yinghwu.github.io) and [Xiaotian Han](https://ahxt.github.io).

+Alongside research, I have been advancing my algorithmic knowledge and competitive programming skills, achieving [Level Knight]() on LeetCode.

 You can contact me at ltn18 at case dot edu.

 ### Thesis